 Ronaldo’s move to Juventus in 2018, however, was not.

-The Portugal forward had hinted he could leave the Bernabeu before, but most put it down to a ploy to earn himself a bigger contract.
+The Portugal international had hinted he could leave the Bernabeu before, but most put it down to a ploy to earn himself a bigger contract.
 Few considered he could actually leave Madrid.

 Yet just a few months after winning his fourth Champions League trophy with the club, after an astounding 450 goals in 438 appearances, Ronaldo joined Juventus for £100million and the world gasped again.

 After a long pursuit, PSG finally got their hands on Barcelona superstar Neymar for a whopping €222million in the summer of 2017.

 It smashed any previous transfer record and set a new precedent which would take the transfer market into a new realm of excessive pricing.